-- Adjust the valve (supplied by others) in the tower bleed line to achieve the desired bleed rate by closing or opening the valve. - Inspect the nozzles and heat transfer section as described in "Water Distribution System" on page 22 (Figure 6). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
+- Inspect the nozzles and heat transfer section as described in "Water Distribution System" on page 22 (Figure 6). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
 Operate the pump only while maintaining the maximum recommended biocide residual for a sufficient duration (residual and time will vary with the biocide) as recommended by the water treatment supplier.
 Start the fan only after this treatment period is completed. - Check the pH of the circulating water and, if necessary, adjust it to 7.0 7.6 pH.
 Then, running the pump only, treat the system with sodium hypochlorite to maintain a level of 4 to 5 mg/l (ppm) free chlorine (as Cl2) over a six hour period.
 Test kits for measuring the free residual of chlorine are commercially available.
-Start the fan only after this treatment period is completed. - For units with the optional gear drive system, see page 16 for initial start-up. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
-The fan should rotate in the direction indicated by the arrow on the fan cowl. - Run the fan in manual mode for several minutes to check for any unusual noise or vibrations. - For the BALTIGUARDTM Fan System, BALTIGUARD PLUSTM Fan System or 2-speed motors: check that the starter incorporates a 15 second time delay when switching from high to low speed. - Check the operation of the vibration cutout switch (see page 41). - Once the cooling tower is operating, check the current and voltage of all three phases (legs) of the fan motor with a heat load on the tower under warm ambient conditions.
-The current must not exceed the motor nameplate rating. - For units with VFDs, see page 40. - For units with the optional Electric Water Level Control, see page 26.
+Start the fan only after this treatment period is completed. - For units with the optional gear drive system, see page 16 for initial start-up. - For units with optional ENDURADRIVE® Fan System, see page 13 for initial start-up. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
+The fan should rotate in the direction indicated by the arrow on the fan cowl. - Run the fan in manual mode for several minutes to check for any unusual noise or vibrations. - For the BALTIGUARDTM Fan System, BALTIGUARD PLUSTM Fan System or 2-speed motors: check that the starter incorporates a 15 second time delay when switching from high to low speed. - Check the operation of the vibration cutout switch (see page 40). - Once the cooling tower is operating, check the current and voltage of all three phases (legs) of the fan motor with a heat load on the tower under warm ambient conditions.
+The current must not exceed the motor nameplate rating. - For units with VFDs, see page 43. - For units with the optional Electric Water Level Control, see page 27.